glennsl/rescript-jest/README.md

 ## Changes

+### 0.8
+- [BREAKING] Converted all APIs to data-first semantics.  |> is deprecated in REscript 9.1.4
+- [BREAKING] As of Jest 27.0.0, Jest-Circus replaces Jest-Jasmine by default leading to change in behavior of async and Promise before and after hooks.
+- [BREAKING] toBeCloseTo is now uncurried.
 ### 0.7

 - [BREAKING] Actually removed `toThrowException`, `toThrowMessage` and `toThrowMessageRe` as they relied on assumptions about BuckleScript internals that no longer hold.